simonmichael/hledger/doc/AI.md

   Currently this means we try to use only Anthropic, Ecosia, local LLMs, and such.
   We'll review/update the list periodically.

-- Since writing this policy, I applied for and received Anthropic's 6-month $1200 FOSS credit, and have activated it from 2026-04-01.
+- Since writing this policy, I applied for and received Anthropic's FOSS 6-month Claude Max credit (currently worth $1200), and activated it from 2026-04-01.
   This is helping recover the costs I incurred during initial experimentation.

 - We try to keep track of, optimise, and limit our AI resource usage (measured by tokens in & out, eg).